Masoud-Khosravi/SQLite/README.md

 ### In This Project We Try to use some SQL structure in python
 ## For Example:
-+ Connecting to sql server
++ Connecting to SQLite
-+ Using sql server databases
++ Creatung Table
 + Reading table's data
-+ using Stored Procedure
 + Reading data by views in sql
 + Storing data in sql tables
 + Using sql commands